 Moreover, Musk has self-described his managing style as that of a “nano-manager.”

 This has led to an unhealthy work environment at Tesla.
-Employee frustration levels at the company keeps rising as Musk seems both unable and unwilling to delegate important tasks.
-As The Washington Post informs, “Musk is head engineer, designer, salesman, financier and marketer, with full power over everything from global sales strategy to the look of the retractable door handles.”
+Employee frustration levels at the company keep rising as Musk seems both unable and unwilling to delegate important tasks.
+As The Washington Post informs, “Musk is head engineer, designer, salesman, financier, and marketer, with full power over everything from global sales strategy to the look of the retractable door handles.”

 Nano-managers like Musk will harm Tesla’s current and future performance, as it’s common intuition that there isn’t a single person that can efficiently and effectively manage every single detail of an organization the size of Tesla.